SamMed05/sm_blog/_posts/2022-09-08-how-school-works-in-italy.md

 - a two-month period + a six-month period/semester (*bimestre* + *semestre*).

 At the end of the first section, all students receive an evaluation limited to that first period.
 At the end of the year, they receive a *pagella* with evaluations that consider the second section but also the entire school year.

+Another less common approach is to divide the school year into three trimesters (three-month periods, each called a *trimestre*).

 For primary school, grades are all non-numeric and are 4:
 - *In via di prima acquisizione* (in the process of first acquisition): the pupil completes tasks only in known situations and only with the support of the teacher and resources provided specifically.